LemonPy29/LemonPy29.github.io/pyro-models/mcmc_example.md

 \tag{1.5}
 \\]

-The whole matrix can be constructed with this code
+Next we're going to construct the whole matrix for the particular case of MH.

 ```python
 def compute_transition_matrix(pi, q, size):